obeone/scripts/proxmox/migration-watcher/README.md

 ## Installation

 This tool requires Python 3.7 or higher.
-It's recommended to install it in a isolated environment using `pipx` or `uv`.
+It is recommended to install it in an isolated environment using `pipx` or `uv`.

 ### Using pipx (Recommended)

 `pipx` installs Python applications into isolated environments to avoid dependency conflicts.

-1. Make sure you have `pipx` installed.
+1. Ensure you have `pipx` installed.
 If not, [follow the instructions](https://pypa.io/stable/installation/#pipx).
 2. Install the tool:

     ```bash